5 Best Social Media Inbox Tools For 2023 (Comparison)

 Given Pallyy’s price point, it is a great option for bloggers, content creators, and entrepreneurs.
 It has a lower entry price than most other tools on this list.

-Team accounts available as an add-on.
+Team accounts and AI captions available as an add-on.

 Pallyy does offer a free account but it doesn’t include a social inbox.